 Identification and visitor passes

-All visitors will be asked to show photo identification before entering the Legislative Building.
+All visitors will be asked to show government-issued photo identification before entering the Legislative Building.
 You will be given a visitor pass that you must wear during your visit.
 When you leave the building, you must return the pass to a Legislative Protective Service officer.

 Search and screening

 You and your belongings may be searched by the Legislative Protective Service when you visit the Legislature.
 These searches are similar to what you might experience in an airport.
 Be sure to leave plenty of time to go through security when planning your visit.
 Please dress appropriately for the weather as lines could queue outside the building.

 What you can’t bring inside the building

-Canadian law prohibits the carrying of certain self-defense items that may be legal in other countries.
-This includes items such as knives and personal defense sprays.
+The Legislative Assembly prohibits entry of certain items, including guns, knives, and personal defense sprays.
 Visitors found in possession of these items will not be allowed into the building.
 If you require sharp items for medical reasons, please speak to a Legislative Protective Service officer as soon as you arrive.
 Animals other than service animals are not allowed into the building.

 What you can’t bring into the Legislative Chamber

 Mobile phones are not allowed inside the public galleries.
 You will have to check your mobile phone at the entrance before entering the Chamber.
 Personal items such as jackets and parcels will also need to be checked.
 Purses can be brought into the galleries, but they will be searched beforehand.
-The Legislative Protective Service may also require you to leave other items at the screening entrance before you enter the Chamber.
+The Legislative Protective Service may also require you to leave other items at the entrance before you enter the Chamber.
 When you are ready to leave, you can retrieve your items from the entrance.

 Other security notes

 CCTV cameras, alarms, and other security technologies are in operation across the Legislative Precinct.
 The Legislative Protective Service may be contacted 24/7 at 416-325-1111.